StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

 ```

 2. Write data to StarRocks

+Because some versions of StarRocks does not provide the metadata of `ARRAY` column, the connector can not infer
-You need to explicitly specify the corresponding Spark data type of the column by configuring the option `starrocks.column.types` as `a0 ARRAY<STRING>,a1 ARRAY<ARRAY<INT>>`.
+the corresponding Spark data type for this column.
+However, you can explicitly specify the corresponding Spark data type of the column in the option `starrocks.column.types`.
+In this exapmle, the option need to be configured as `a0 ARRAY<STRING>,a1 ARRAY<ARRAY<INT>>`.

 Run the following codes in `spark-shell`: